aljungberg/hhc/README.md

 There are two parts to this.

-First, a naive base64 approach would be simple, but very inefficient.
+First, a naïve base64 approach would be simple, but very inefficient.
 Take the 64 bit binary representation of your number and base64 encode it in an URL-safe manner:

     >>> base64.urlsafe_b64encode(struct.pack("<Q", 10))
     b'AQAAAAAAAAA='